 Their first flag was replaced hours later when a larger one was raised.
-Photographer Joe Rosenthal captured this in what would become the most famous photograph of the war and arguably the most iconicimage of the Marine Corps.
+Photographer Joe Rosenthal captured this in what would become the most famous photograph of the war and arguably one of the most iconic symbolic images of the Marine Corps.

 After the war, Wells studied petroleum geology at Texas Tech University and pursued a career in the oil industry.

-He continued to serve in the Marine Corps Reserve, retiring as a major in 1959.
+He continued to serve in the Marine Corps Rreserves, retiring as a major in 1959.

 His published his memoir of the Battle of Iwo Jima, "Give Me 50 Marines Not Afraid to Die," in 1995.

 Matthew L. Schehl covers training and education, recruiting, West Coast Marines, MARSOC, and operations in Europe, Africa and the Middle East for Marine Corps Times.
 He can be reached at email@example.com.